OctopusDeploy/blog/blog/2022-01/an-introduction-to-build-servers/index.md

 - Once that deadline passes, no one can commit again until someone manually creates and tests a build.
 - If there are problems with code, the deadlines and manual processes delay the fixes further.

-In this scenario, the team battles unnecessary hurdles.
-A build server, however, repeatedly does all this for you throughout the day, and without those human-caused delays.
+Without a build server, the team battles unnecessary hurdles that could be eliminated with automation.
+A build server will repeat these tasks for you throughout the day, and without those human-caused delays.

 But CI doesn’t just mean less time spent on manual tasks or the death of arbitrary deadlines, either.
 By automatically taking these steps many times a day, you fix problems sooner and your results become more predictable.
 Build servers ultimately help you deploy through your pipeline with more confidence.